Denis Hayes: Earth Day

 He left Harvard after being selected by Senator Gaylord Nelson to organize the first Earth Day.
 The first Earth Day (April 22, 1970) had participants and celebrants in two thousand colleges and universities, about ten thousand primary and secondary schools, and hundreds of communities.
 It is believed that some 20 million demonstrators participated.
 In 2009, the story of Earth Day was told in the film Earth Days which closed that year's Sundance Film Festival.

 Following the success of the first Earth Day, Hayes founded the Earth Day Network and served as international chairman for Earth Day's anniversaries in 1990 and 2000.
 Internationally, he is recognized for expanding the Earth Day Network to more than 180 nations.
 It is now the world’s most widely observed secular holiday.
 Hayes continues to chair the board of the international Earth Day Network and is the Chair of the Earth Day 2010 Global Advisory Committee.
-Earth Day is celebrating its 50th Anniversary in April, 2020, and will mark the day with environmental activism across the globe [www.earthdaynetwork.org].
+Earth Day celebrated its 50th anniversary in April 2020, and marked the day with environmental activism across the globe [www.earthdaynetwork.org].